 What is the endocannabinoid system and how is it linked to the gut microbiome?

 The human gut houses a diverse community of micro-organisms at a concentration of 1012 bacteria/ml, with its collective genetic content, or microbiome, exceeding that of the human genome over 100-fold.
-These bacteria contribute to human health in several ways; synthesizing essential vitamins, expanding the energy harvested from food, strengthening the gut barrier and developing and regulating the immune system.
+These bacteria contribute to human health in several ways; synthesizing essential vitamins, expanding the energy harvested from food, strengthening the gut barrier, and developing and regulating the immune system.

 Similarly, the endocannabinoid system also establishes and maintains human health, exerting a systemic effect across several different systems and organs.
 The endocannabinoids and their receptors are distributed throughout the body and include the central and peripheral nervous systems.

-There is a strong body of evidence that supports the existence of the ‘gut-endocannabinoid axis’; both gut barrier function and intestinal permeability have been shown to improve upon addition of probiotic bacteria, mediated by the increase in select endocannabinoids concomitant with the decrease in others.
+There is a strong body of evidence that supports the existence of the ‘gut-endocannabinoid axis’; both gut barrier function and intestinal permeability have been shown to improve upon the addition of probiotic bacteria, mediated by the increase in select endocannabinoids concomitant with the decrease in others.

 The interactions between the gut microorganisms and the endocannabinoid system, therefore, govern the integrity of the gut barrier, which directly influences health.
 Cannabis is one such drug that possesses the capability of bridging the endocannabinoid system and the gut microbiome.